-4 great SEOs: Charlie Williams, Chris Green, Izzi Smith and Barry Adams, joined me around the table at SISTRIX recently for an open and active chat about International SEO.
+4 great SEOs: Charlie Williams, Chris Green, Izzi Smith and Barry Adams, joined me around the table at SISTRIX recently for an open and active video chat about International SEO.
 There’s some great information here as we talk about different types of top-level domains, the complexity of hreflang implementation, CDNs and Geo-IP redirection.
-Video below.

 Generic vs Country Domains

 We start the talk by discussing the differences between a generic top-level domain and a country-code top-level domain.
 Do you need a .com domain in order to be ‘international’ or are there good reasons to use multiple country-focused domains?

 In the UK, however, .com appears to be the starting point due to “global aspirations” says Chris.
 Charlie adds that “.com and folders” is an ideal starting point but is often not possible.